-- Research relating to The Masks of Japan: Gods and Demons in Noh and Kyogen and other Thematic Exhibitions - Research relating to cultural heritage preserved in shrines and temples in the Kanto region Special Research Projects on the Treasures of the Horyu-ji Temple donated to the Imperial Household in 1878, including calligraphy, decorative arts, sculpture, and painting
+- · Research on ethnographic materials relating to the peoples of East Asia - Joint research on oil painting materials and techniques - · Research on environmental conservation in museums - Special research projects on the treasures of Horyu-ji Temple donated to the Imperial Household in 1878, including calligraphy, decorative arts, sculpture, and painting

+One of the Museum's monthly lectures

+Behind-the-scenes tour

+Oil painting research

-- 1872: Opened as the Museum of the Ministry of Education, on the - 18/2: Opened as the Museum of the Ministry of Education, on the occasion of Japan's first public exposition held by the ministry in the Yushima Seido, Tokyo.
+1872: Opened as the Museum of the Ministry of Education, on the

+1872: Opened as the Museum of the Ministry of Education, on the occasion of Japan's first public exposition held by the ministry in the Yushima Seido, Tokyo.
 1875: Transferred to the Ministry of the Interior.
 The museum had eight exhibition categories at this time: natural products, agriculture & forestation, industrial technology, art, history, education, religion, and army and navy.
-1882: Moved to the present location, a site formerly occupied by the bacdguarders of Kan'dii tample. - headquarters of Kan eiji temple.
-1889: Reorganized as the Imperial Museum under the supervision of the Imperial Household Agency. - 1900: Renamed the Tokyo Imperial Household Museum.
+1882: Moved to the present location, a site formerly occupied by the headquesters of Kan'oili temple.

+headquarters of Kan eiji temple.

+1889: Reorganized as the Imperial Museum under the supervision of the Imperial Household Agency.

+1900: Renamed the Tokyo Imperial Household Museum.
 1909: Hyokeikan opened.
-1923: Former Honkan building destroyed in the Great Kanto - Earthquake.
+1923: Former Honkan building destroyed in the Great Kanto Earthquake.

 1925: Natural history collections transferred to the Tokyo Museum of the Ministry of Education (present-day National Science Museum) and other institutions.

-1938: Present Honkan building opened. - 1947: Transferred to the Ministry of Education and renamed the National Museum. - 1952: Renamed the Tokyo National Museum.
-1964: The Gallery of Horyuji Treasures (inaugural building) opened. - 1968: Affiliated with the Agency for Cultural Affairs.
+1938: Present Honkan building opened.

+1947: Transferred to the Ministry of Education and renamed the National Museum.

+National Museum.

+1952: Renamed the Tokyo National Museum.

+1964: The Gallery of Horyuji Treasures (inaugural building) opened.

+1968: Affiliated with the Agency for Cultural Affairs.
 Toyokan opened.

 1984: The Shiryokan (the Research and Information Center) opened.
-1999: The Gallery of Horyuji Treasures (current building) and Heiseikan - opened.
-2001: Became the Independent Administrative Institution National - Museums, Tokyo National Museum.
-2007: Integrated into the Independent Administrative Institution National Institutes for Cultural Heritage as the Tokyo National Museum.

-Fa

-Facilities (m2) Land Area 120,270 (including the Kuroda Memorial Hall and the Yanase V 'anase Villa) Buildings Building Area 22,438 Gross Floor Area 72,222 Exhibition Buildings ition Area Total sitory Area Total 18,199 7,836 Honkan Building Area 6,602 Gross Floor Area 22,416 Exhibition Area 6,573 Repository Area 4,028 Toyokan Building Area 2,892 Gross Floor Area 12,531 Exhibition Area 4,250 Repository Area 1,373 Heiseikan Building Area 5,542 Gross Floor Area 19,406 Exhibition Area 4,471 Repository Area 2,119 The Gallery of Horyuji Building Area 1,935 Gross Floor Area 4,031 Treasures Exhibition Area 1,462 Repository Area 291 Hyokeikan Building Area 1,130 Gross Floor Area 2,077 Exhibition Area 1,179 Repository Area 0 Kuroda Memorial Hall Building Area 724 Gross Floor Area 1,996 Exhibition Area 264 Repository Area 25 Others Building Area 3,613 Gross Floor Area 9,765
+1999: The Gallery of Horyuji Treasures (current building) and Heiseikan opened.
+2001: Became the Independent Administrative Institution National r acı inties (m2) Land Area 120,270 (including the Kuroda Memorial Hall and the Yanase Villa) Buildings Building Area 22,438 Gross Floor Area 72,222 Exhibition Buildings Exhibition Area Total Repository Area Total 18,199 7,836 Honkan Building Area Exhibition Area 6,602 6,573 Gross Floor Area Repository Area 22,416 4,028 Toyokan Building Area Exhibition Area 2,892 4,250 Gross Floor Area Repository Area 12,531 1,373 Heiseikan Building Area Exhibition Area 5,542 4,471 Gross Floor Area Repository Area 19,406 2,119 The Gallery of Horyuji Treasures Building Area Exhibition Area 1,935 1,462 Gross Floor Area Repository Area 4,031 291 Hyokeikan Building Area Exhibition Area 1,130 1,179 Gross Floor Area Repository Area 2,077 0 Kuroda Memorial Hall Building Area Exhibition Area 724 264 Gross Floor Area Repository Area 1,996 25 Others Building Area 3,613 Gross Floor Area 9,765